What Can You Do with a Master’s in Legal Studies?

 Legal librarians help people find the information they need to conduct research.
 They conduct legal research and help law students, clerks, lawyers and judges find and analyze legal resources.
 They might work in law school libraries or law firms.

 Becoming a law librarian is another one of the master’s in legal studies jobs you might consider as you plan your legal career.
-Most library positions require more than a bachelor’sExternal link:—and a specialized degree or MLS may help you gain the necessary legal acumen to assist professionals who need access to legal information.
+Most library positions require a master’s degree, and a specialized degree or MLS may help you gain the necessary legal acumen to assist professionals who need access to legal information.

 Chief Executive